-Yes, some of the humor is played big in what seems like an effort to fill a theater too large for this intimate show.
-And Dani de Waal initially is so much in Pixie Dream Girl mode that, not remembering plot details from the film, led me to suspect that the character might be a spirit or figment of Guy's imagination rather than an equally flesh-and-blood person.
+Yes, some of the humor is played big in what seems like an effort to fill a theater too big for the show.
+And Dani de Waal initially plays Girl so much in the Pixie Dream Girl mode that, not remembering plot details from the film, led me to suspect that the character might be a spirit or figment of guy's imagination rather than an equally flesh-and-blood person.
 But the power of the music, the amazing amount of empathy it generates for its leads, and the sheer beauty of many of the moments in the second act render any complaint trivial.

 "How's the heart?"
 Guy's father asks his son in one of those moments.
 In this magical musical, I'm happy to report that the heart is just fine.

 And, no, there's no truth to the rumor that "Once" will be followed by the sequels "Twice" and "Three Times a Lady."

 "Once" runs through Oct.
 27 in Chicago.
 The closest the tour comes to Indy is Cleveland in November and St. Louis in April.
 If audiences support the tour, we may see it here in the 2014/15 season.

 "Smokefall" at Chicago's Goodman Theatre

 I didn't return to Indy on the aforementioned IBJ A&E Road Trip.
 Instead, I stayed in Chicago for the Goodman Theatre's production of Noah Haidle's "Smokefall."